 The updated Agent Workspace uses SLA to prioritize conversations on your behalf, allowing you to simply respond to the conversation at the top of the list.
 When you first enter the conversation list you will first see that there is no conversation selected.
 Click on the conversation at the top of the list to start handling conversations.

 You should always answer the conversation at the top of the list.
 You can also scroll manually through the list if you need to answer another conversation.
 When you receive incoming conversations, they will automatically be sorted into your conversation list in the order that you should answer them, based on their SLA.
 Also, after you respond to a conversation it will be resorted and prioritized accordingly

 Incoming message alerts

 You can now see the number of incoming conversations in the navigation bar.
-A notification will appear on the Connections icon indicating the number of conversations with incoming messages, and an orange dot will appear on the conversation in the list that has a new incoming message.
+A notification will appear on the Agent Workspace icon indicating the number of conversations with incoming messages, and an orange dot will appear on the conversation in the list that has a new incoming message.

 Once you start handling conversations, you should work through the conversation list from top to bottom.
 Once you handle a customer, more customers can come in, and when you finish the conversation you will be taken to the next conversation in the list.

 Conversations that reach your workplace have already undergone detailed analysis and prioritization.
 Based on the configurations selected by your contact center manager, there are three ways to accept incoming conversations into your workspace: